-There is an interesting legend associated with Kumbh Mela.
-Kumbh Mela has been celebrated in India since the Vedic times ( thousands of years ago).
-During that period the gods and demons decided to work together to churn out amrit (the nector of immortality) from the Ksheera Sagar (primordial ocean of milk).
-Both the gods and demons had mutually agreed to equally share the amrita afterwards.
-After a lot of hard work, the demons cheated on the gods and ran away with the urn of nector.
-The gods ran after the demons and fought with them for 12 years for the urn of amrita.
+During the Vedic period, the Gods and demons decided to work together to churn out amrit (nectar of immortality) from the Ksheera Sagar (primordial ocean of milk).
+Both the Gods and demons had mutually agreed to equally share the amrita afterwards.
+After a lot of hard work, the demons cheated on the gods and ran away with the urn of nectar.
+The Gods ran after the demons and fought with them for 12 years for the urn of amrita.

 Kumbh Mela begins every twelve years on the auspicious day of Makar Sankranti and continues for the next 40 days.
 According to astrology, this is the day when the sun and moon enter Capricorn and Jupiter enters Aries.
 It is believed that on this day the passage from Earth to heaven is open.

 The Sinhasta Kumbh Mela is held in Nashik, once in every 12 years.
 The holy town of Trimbakeshwar is revered for the origin of River Godavari.
 It also houses one of the 12 auspicious Jyotirlingas in India.
 Ram Kund is the holiest ghat in Nashik.
 The main tourist attractions in Nashik are Ram Kund, Muktidham Temple, Coin Museum, Takli and Pandavleni Caves.

 Fondly called as the ‘Gateway to the Lord’, Kumbh Mela at Haridwar is a very revered occasion.
 Located in the foothills of Shivalik Ranges in Uttarakhand, it is an important religious, cultural and spiritual centre in India.
 The religious attractions in Haridwar are Har ki Pauri, Mansa Devi Temple and Chandi Devi Temple.